 Medicaid rarely pays for tooth implants under the dental insurance umbrella.
 These permanent replacement appliances installed by a prosthodontist are not the least expensive treatment option.

-However, Medicaid might pay for early-stage dental implant steps under the health insurance component.
+However, Medicaid might pay for early-stage treatment steps to prepare your mouth for implant steps under the health insurance component.
 Medically necessary treatments might include one of the following.

 Extractions and Oral Surgery